GENIE-MC/Generator/data/validation/hA/INTRANUKE_PLOT_README.txt

 - make a directory for root files, one for data files, and one for plot files.
 - suggestion for top directory=genie-out.
 Put runfast.pl, intranukeplotter.pl.
 genieStyle.C, and rootgINukeVal.C in that directory.
-- make subdirectories Sim, ExtData, png_files for 3 kinds of file.
+- make subdirectories root_files, data_files, and png_files for 3 kinds of file.
-- move external data files into ExtData directory.
+- move external data files into data_files directory.

+Methods are different for total xs, sigma, single differential angular distributions, dsigma/dOmega, and double differential energy distributions, dsig/dOmegadE.
+For angular and energy distr, external data is in
+$GENIE/data/validation/hA/ang_dist or dbldiff_xs.
+Files are labelled
+according to author-probe-target-beam energy-detected particle-angle.dat, e.g.mckeown-pim-Ta-100-p-30.dat is data for pi- Ta -> p X with pion beam energy of 100 MeV.
+Data is proton energy distr at 30 deg in lab.
+Selection for simulation is easiest if you use author switch.
+You have capability of making over 800 plots.
+For total cross sections, external data is in
+$GENIE/data/validation/hA/total_xs.
+Many authors contribute, so main selection is according to probe and target nucleus.

 CREATE root ntuple files with hadron-nucleus data.
 - run runfast.pl with perl to produce the root files you need.